guoriyue/OS-Stream-Socket/writeups/check0.md

 I collaborated with: None

-I would like to credit/thank these classmates for their help: Thank everyone on Ed.
+I would like to credit/thank these classmates for their help: Thanks to everyone on Ed.

 This lab took me about 6 hours to do.
 I did not attend the lab session.